sanjaybathij31/IaC-challenge-Qwinix-Git/README.md

 Tasks InComplete – timebound & Azure service I have is paid subscription

   •	Bastion host :
-  •	web servers should have a policy that allows putting and getting objects from that bucket.
   •	Initiate an Azure Database for PostgreSQL in a private subnet.
 Automate the installation of PostgreSQL client in web servers.

   •	Network traffic:
   •	Web servers: allow ssh traffic from only the bastion host, allow http traffic from the load balancer.
   2•	bastion: allow ssh connections from anywhere.